sphinx-gallery/sphinx-gallery/doc/advanced_configuration.rst

 behavior.

-The build is also failed exiting with code 1 and giving you a summary of the failed examples with their repective traceback.
+The build is also failed exiting with code 1 and giving you a summary of the failed examples with their respective traceback.
 This way you are aware of failing examples right after the build and can find them easily.